oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_announcements_service_announcement_user_status_details_facts_module.rst

 - Fetches details about a AnnouncementUserStatusDetails resource in Oracle Cloud Infrastructure
 - Gets information about whether a specific announcement was acknowledged by a user.
+- This call is subject to an Announcements limit that applies to the total number of requests across all read or write operations.
+Announcements might throttle this call to reject an otherwise valid request when the total rate of operations exceeds 20 requests per second for a given user.
+The service might also throttle this call to reject an otherwise valid request when the total rate of operations exceeds 100 requests per second for a given tenancy.

 ..
 Aliases